Improving Patient Satisfaction Via Lean Six Sigma

 Patient Engagement in the Design of Their Care

-were considered by the Patient Hospitality and Comfort Team.
+Patient and family needs were considered by the Patient Hospitality and Comfort Team.
 The team developed a tagline: “Going the extra mile to make our patient smile” and implemented the following solutions based on expressed needs:

 - Waterless shampoo

 - Hourly patient rounds to improve patient comfort and safety